Rokiis1/roadmap/miscellenous/1_level/1_database.md

 In this route, FastAPI automatically calls the `async get_db` function, provides the session to the route as the `db` parameter, and closes the session once the response is returned.

+The `AsyncSession` type annotation indicates that the `db` parameter represents an asynchronous SQLAlchemy session.
+This is a type hint that helps developers and development tools understand what kind of object the route expects.
+It does not change how the code runs, but it improves readability, editor support and static analysis.

 The route retrieves all records from the `books` table using the async session.
 Because database execution is asynchronous, the query must be awaited, and `select()` is used instead of `db.query()`.

 This approach keeps database session management out of route logic and ensures consistent behavior across the application.
 Route functions remain focused on handling requests, while session creation and cleanup are handled centrally.